 Trip: 14 July 2017.
 From Ios to Piraeus, via Sifnos, with the HELLENIC HIGHSPEED of Hellenic Seaways.

-That same year, she was sold to Greek company Hellenic Seaways, which was looking for a new high speed craft to replace the departing HIGHSPEED 2 and HIGHSPEED 3, which were being at the time sold to now-defunct Moroccan company Comarit.
-She was joined in Greece by her two younger sister ships, the SUPERSEACAT THREE and the SUPERSEACAT FOUR, which had been sold to Greek company Aegean Speed Lines and were renamed SPEEDRUNNER III and SPEEDRUNNER IV, respectively.
+That same year, she was sold to the Greek company Hellenic Seaways, which was looking for a new high speed craft to replace the departing HIGHSPEED 2 and HIGHSPEED 3, which were being at the time sold to the now-defunct Moroccan company Comarit.
+She was joined in Greece by her two younger sister ships, the SUPERSEACAT THREE and the SUPERSEACAT FOUR, which had been sold to the Greek company Aegean Speed Lines and were renamed SPEEDRUNNER III and SPEEDRUNNER IV, respectively.
 Following the completion of her charter on the Azores Archipelago, she arrived in Piraeus in late 2009, being renamed renamed HELLENIC WIND and being initially registered in Malta.
 Despite her arrival, she was not inserted into her new company's plans, continuing instead to operate for Atlântico Line.
-The company had already been chartering one of its conventional ferries there, the EXPRESS SANTORINI, since 2007.
-As Atlântico Line further requested a high speed craft to operate during the summer, the HELLENIC WIND was chosen at the expense of the other high speed craft of the company.
+The company had already been chartering one of its conventional ferries, the EXPRESS SANTORINI, on the Azores Archipelago since 2007.
+As Atlântico Line further requested a high speed craft to operate during the summer, the HELLENIC WIND was chosen at the expense of the other high speed ferries of the company.
 Alongside the EXPRESS SANTORINI, between the summer of 2010 and the summer of 2015, she would be operating on the Vila Do Porto-Ponta Delgada-Praia Da Vitória-Velas-Pico-Horta lifeline.
 The EXPRESS SANTORINI was sold in the middle of 2014 season to Portucalence Shipping Company, a Greek-Portuguese company that was intending to maintain the ship on the Azores Archipelago.
-The latter company was then interested in purchasing the HELLENIC WIND from Hellenic Seaways as well, as she was not in her company's plans and had never actually operated for her owners, as she was only operating in the summer on the Azores, while spending time in Greece only during the winter, when she would only be laid-up and then refitted prior to her summer service with Atlântico Line.
+The latter company was then interested in purchasing the HELLENIC WIND from Hellenic Seaways as well, as she was not in her company's plans and had never actually operated for her owners, as she was only operating during the summer on the Azores Archipelago, while spending time in Greece only during the winter, when she would only be laid-up and then refitted prior to her summer service with Atlântico Line.
 Despite initial negotiations, no sale was materialised and the ship returned in 2015 on the Azores with Atlântico Line.

 After my four-day stay in Ios, it was time for me to go back to Piraeus.
 The only ship departing the island in the afternoon was the HELLENIC HIGHSPEED.
-She was due to leave at 14:35 from Ios and reach Piraeus at 19:05 after first stopped in Sifnos.
+She was due to leave at 14:35 from Ios and reach Piraeus at 19:05 after first stopping in Sifnos.

 The stern of the HELLENIC HIGHSPEED seen in Ios prior to boarding.